ntcuong777/libpython-clj/README.md

 Nevertheless, if I found there are changes worth merging, I will try and contribute as I also aim towards being able to call Python freely from Clojure, and tap into the vast ecosystem of Python algorithmic libraries for ML, LLMs, etc.

-Information below are cloned as-is from the original project.

 ### Version Info

 [![Clojars Project](https://img.shields.io/clojars/v/clj-python/libpython-clj.svg)](https://clojars.org/clj-python/libpython-clj)